Review: ‘A Snowy Day in Oakland,’ starring Nicole Ari Parker, Kimberly Elise, Deon Cole, Evan Ross, Tony Plana, Michael Jai White and Loretta Devine

 “A Snowy Day in Oakland” starts an interesting subplot and then leaves it dangling, because it’s introduced so late in the story.
 It’s about Rodney not feeling accepted by his father, who is never seen or heard from in the movie.
 It’s implied that Rodney is estranged from his father and might not be in contact with him anymore.

-According to Rodney, his father thinks it’s too effeminate for a man to pursuing a career in fashion design.
+According to Rodney, his father thinks it’s too effeminate for a man to pursue a career in fashion design.
 And when Rodney was a child, his father expected Rodney to play sports, but Rodney was more interested in his mother’s clothes.
 Dwayne/Glock 9 asks Rodney if Rodney is gay, but Rodney doesn’t answer the question, because Rodney’s sexuality is irrelevant to how his work should be judged.

 However, this subplot about Rodney’s troubled relationship with his father just brings up questions that the movie never bothers to answer.
 What kinds of sacrifices did Rodney make to pursue his fashion dreams?
 Is he interested in reconciling with his father?
 And what about Rodney’s mother, who is never seen or heard from in the movie?
 These unanswered questions just make Rodney’s character look underdeveloped.